North Korean Believer Sings ‘Amazing Grace’

 “I was shocked to hear that my husband had become a Christian,” Hea Woo told one of our partners in the field, “but instinctively I knew he had found the truth.”

 It wasn’t too long after this that Hea Woo herself escaped to China and became a Christian through a series of events similar to those that had influenced her husband’s journey to faith.
 She would soon follow his journey to a North Korean prison, as she also was caught by the secret police, repatriated to North Korea and placed in a prison camp.
 She shares about the horrors of life in these prisons: death so rampant that bodies would lay on the ground for three or four days without being cleaned up; mental and physical abuse that would make you sick in the pit of your stomach.
-Every day was torture.
+Every day was torture for Christians.

 A secret church in prison